jwig22/jwig22.github.io/_posts/2024-01-16-Waze-EDA-Python-Project.markdown

 Because both `driving_days` and `activity_days` represent counts of days over a month and they're also closely related, you can plot them together on a single histogram.
 This will help to better understand how they relate to each other without having to scroll back and forth comparing histograms in two different places.

-Plot a histogram that, for each day, has a bar representing the counts of `driving_days` and `activity_days`.

 ``` python
 # Histogram